farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 ## Boxing:

-> Because of `boxing` in JavaScript we are be able to access properties on `primitive` values.
+> Because of `boxing` in JavaScript, we are able to access properties on `primitive` values.
 > For example access a length on a primitive `string` or some method on a primitive `number`.
 >
 > The `boxing` is a form of `implicit` coercion.
-> It's not called out in the same way in the `abstract operations`
+> It's not called out in the same way in the `abstract operations`.

 > This DOM elements value is always a `string`.